 Segmentation helps ensure that you send relevant promotions to your audiences (as tween-focused shoppers will have no use for stacking rings that are safe to chew).

-If you want to meet someone who loves art, you’d start frequenting galleries.
-When you’re looking at your ICPs, you’ll want to figure out where they spend time online to “meet” them.
-This will help you choose not only where to serve ads, but also where to post digital content to engage with your customers and fans.
+Go where your ICPs go!
+When you’re looking at your ICPs, you’ll want to figure out where they spend time online and meet them there.
+This will help you choose not only where to serve ads, but also where to post content to engage with your customers and fans.

 For example, if you want to engage more with dads on social media, you may want to spend less time on Pinterest, since that platform is more popular with women.
 Instead, you could shift your focus to Facebook, which has about an equal number of male and female users.

-Similarly, if your ICP is between ages 18 and 24, you’d spend more time posting relevant videos on Snapchat and YouTube, two popular platforms with that demographic.
+Similarly, if your ICP is between ages 18 and 24, you’d spend more time posting relevant videos on TikTok and YouTube, two popular platforms with that demographic.

 Meanwhile, messaging to parents may focus more on the safety or educational aspects of the products you sell.
 Tailoring your messaging ensures that what you’re saying resonates with your ICPs and gets them to take action.

 As mentioned above, your ICPs help you focus your efforts.
-Instead of trying to be everything to everyone (which makes you as interesting as cardboard to both potential mates and customers), you can focus on the audience that's most likely to purchase from you.
+Instead of trying to be everything to everyone (which makes you as interesting as cardboard to customers), you can focus on the audience that's most likely to purchase from you.

 Once you know your ICPs, you can use this information to find the most effective ways to reach them.
 You’ll better understand what keeps them up at night and can use that to create helpful content that answers their questions and educates them on how your products and services can make their lives better or easier.

-To do this effectively, leverage our 2019 Seasonality Calendar template, to map out all the things you’ll need to consider for your upcoming holiday campaign, such as:
+To do this effectively, leverage our resources below, to map out all the things you’ll need to consider for your upcoming holiday campaign, such as:

-You can use this seasonality calendar to organize your marketing outreach before and during the holidays to keep your customers engaged, your brand top-of-mind, and yourself sane.
+You can use these resources to organize your marketing strategy before, during, and after the holidays to keep your customers engaged, your brand top-of-mind, and yourself sane.

 No matter what your ICPs are, you can use them to make this holiday season your most profitable.
 Segmentation, social media, messaging, focus, and seasonality calendars are just five ways to do this.
-You’ve likely done the first four, so grab your ICPs and create your seasonality calendar today to start hitting your holiday targets and keep the relationship burning all winter long.
+You’ve likely done the first four, so grab your ICPs and create your holiday marketing strategy today to start hitting your holiday targets and keep the relationship burning all winter long.